TIR-Agent: Training an Explorative and Efficient Agent for Image Restoration: Experiments

 \textbf{Comparison with proprietary models}.
-In Tab~\ref{table:performance_closed-source}, we compare TIR-Agent with three proprietary models.
-We can observe that these models achieves competitive performance on FR metrics, but perform notably worse on NR metrics.
-To better understand the underlying factors behind this phenomenon, we conduct a detailed analysis as shown in Fig~\ref{fig:task_tool_analyze}.
+In Tab.~\ref{table:performance_closed-source}, we compare TIR-Agent with three proprietary models.
+We can observe that these models achieve competitive performance on FR metrics, but perform notably worse on NR metrics.
+To better understand the underlying factors behind this phenomenon, we conduct a detailed analysis as shown in Fig.~\ref{fig:task_tool_analyze}.
 1) \textit{\textbf{Task bias.}} As shown in Fig.~\ref{fig:task_tool_analyze} (a), these models prefer to select denoising and defocus deblurring, while invoke fewer motion deblurring and brightening.
 It is reasonable, since real-world low-quality images usually lack professional annotations and are often directly attributed to noise.
 2) \textit{\textbf{Task effect.}} Fig.~\ref{fig:task_tool_analyze} (c) analyzes the effect of denoising, defocus deblurring, and super-resolution.
 Excessive denoising degrades MANIQA, LPIPS, and MUSIQ, more defocus deblurring benefits NR metrics but harms PSNR/SSIM.
 Additionally, the lack of super-resolution invocation improves FR metrics but noticeably reduces NR metrics, especially MUSIQ.
 Empirically, the low-resolution images may reduce the influence of high-frequency differences.
 3) \textit{\textbf{Tool effect.}} Without IR-specific training, proprietary models lack knowledge of tool differences for the same task.
 For example, they prefer HatGAN for super-resolution, which improves FR metrics but degrades NR metrics as demonstrated in Fig.~\ref{fig:task_tool_analyze} (b).
+More analysis about task and model is provided in the supplementary material.

 \textbf{Out-of-domain degradation combination validation}.
 To evaluate generalization capability, we conduct experiments on \textit{unseen degradation combinations} during training, with results reported in Tab.~\ref{tab:addlabel}.
 We observe: 1) \textit{\textbf{Superiority}}: Under the settings of $D = 2$ and $D \ge 3$, TIR-Agent achieves the best performance on 11 out of 12 results compared with nine baselines.
 2) \textit{\textbf{Generalization capability}}: As the number of degradations increases, TIR-Agent shows more pronounced advantages on most metrics, particularly NR metrics, demonstrating its strong generalization capability.